Kings Cross, New South Wales: Bohemian district

 Juanita Nielsen, a journalist and publisher, campaigned against property development in the Kings Cross area during the 1970s until her sudden disappearance on 4 July 1975.
-A coronial inquest determined that Nielsen had been murdered, and although the case has never been officially solved, it is widely believed that Nielsen was killed by agents of the developers.
+A coronial inquest determined that Nielsen had been murdered; and, although the case has never been officially solved, it is widely believed that Nielsen was killed by agents of the developers.
+Some of the projects she campaigned against were delayed, halted or modified due to a combination of community campaigns and green bans placed by the NSW Builders Labourers Federation.

-As a celebration to commemorate the Stonewall Riots, the inaugural Sydney Gay and Lesbian Mardi Gras pro-gay rights protest march was held on the evening of 24 June 1978.
+As a celebration to commemorate the Stonewall riots, the inaugural Sydney Gay and Lesbian Mardi Gras pro-gay rights protest march was held on the evening of 24 June 1978.
 After the protest march, participants were subject to police harassment in Hyde Park, following the revocation of the original protest permit.
 Some participants headed to Kings Cross where police arrested 53 people, although most of the charges were later dropped.

 Australia's first widely known transgender person, Carlotta, rose to prominence in Kings Cross whilst working in cabaret at Les Girls, The Tender Trap, and her appearance on soap opera Number 96.

 From the late 1960s, drug-related crime was one of the area's main social problems.
-In 2001, despite controversy, Australia's first Medically Supervised Injecting Centre was established (where users of illegal drugs can inject themselves at a safe injection site in clean conditions) at a shopfront site in Kings Cross.
-The injecting room is credited with reducing the occurrence of fatal overdoses in the injecting drug user community, as well as reducing the number of needles left in the street, with an interim evaluation report in 2007 claiming:
+In 2001, despite controversy, Australia's first Medically Supervised Injecting Centre (MSIC) was established (where users of illegal drugs can inject themselves at a safe injection site in clean conditions) at a shopfront site in Kings Cross.
+The injecting room is credited with reducing the occurrence of fatal overdoses in the injecting drug-user community, as well as reducing the number of needles left in the street, with an interim evaluation report in 2007 claiming:

 The reduction in opioid-related overdoses was much more substantial in the immediate vicinity of the MSIC than in other neighbouring areas. ...
 Counts of discarded needles and syringes collected locally indicated a decrease of around 50% following the establishment of the service.

 Today

 Today, the ongoing operation of tourist accommodation, the proximity to social housing and health care, and the convenient public transport to the city result in a diverse population, both resident and passing through at Kings Cross.
 Since the introduction of controversial lockout laws in March 2014 several nightclubs and pubs in the area have closed down.

 In February 2021, the NSW government announced the end of lockout laws in March 2021 hoping to revitalise the area.